The market isn't bristling with 10mm carbine options, but there are long-guns that pitch “Perfect 10” if you look.

 In addition to this, JRC has included some other intriguing features to make it handy no matter the circumstances: reversible ejection, top rail for the addition of an optic and standard AR-15 controls.
 Overall, JRC gives you a do-all carbine you can always keep at hand.

 Average Price: $685 // justrightcarbines.com

 CMMG Banshee Mk10

 Released in 2019, the CMMG Banshee Mk10 is the most AR-like of the 10mm PCCs on this list.
-Its 8-inch barrel makes it legally classified as a pistol, meaning it could soon be affected by ATF rule changes, but in the meantime, it is still fully legal to mount a pistol brace to one of these to make a very handy little carbine.
-A CMMG RipBrace is included with each Banshee as well.
+Its 8-inch barrel makes it legally classified as a pistol, meaning it could soon be affected by ATF rule changes, so until that is settled the company is currently selling it without any sort of brace.

 While the Banshee Mk10 is the most AR-like on this list, it is still quite different from standard AR-15s and even standard pistol-caliber ARs.
 The former typically use a type of direct-impingement system, and the latter are usually direct-blowback, but CMMG opted for a different type of action that makes their PCCs stand out above the competition.
 Called Radial Delayed Blowback, CMMG originally developed the system for their .45 ACP PCCs.
 It’s now been adapted for 10mm, and the result is a match made in heaven.
 Even direct-blowback PCCs chambered for 9mm can have a harsh recoil impulse, and their bolts are usually fat and heavy.
 CMMG’s RDB system not only allows the bolt (and subsequently the whole gun) to be lighter, but also reduces the felt recoil.